|Rare Book & Manuscript Library|

 TCorrespondence between Yerushalmi and Ophra Yerushalmi, Ariel Yerushalmi, and David Meyers will be closed until 2039.
 Letters of recommendation and correspondence with Sylvie Ann Goldberg will be closed until 2087.
 This collection is located off-site.
-You will need to request this material at least two business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
+You will need to request this material at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 Terms Governing Use and Reproduction

 Single photocopies may be made for research purposes.
 The RBML maintains ownership of the physical material only.
 Copyright remains with the creator and his/her heirs.
 The responsibility to secure copyright permission rests with the patron.

 Identification of specific item; Date (if known); Yosef Yerushalmi Papers; Box and Folder; Rare Book and Manuscript Library, Columbia University Library.